saundesh/frisbee-tracking/README.md

 # Detection and Tracking in Ultimate Frisbee

-For this project, I implemented detection and tracking in the sport of ultimate frisbee.
+For this project, I implemented detection and tracking in the sport of ultimate frisbee using OpenCV.
 Code for v1 can be found in the 'project-v1.ipynb' file.
 The output video of my result can be found as 'final-result.mpeg' or at https://youtu.be/-Bu1vcGuILg

 To run the code:
 1. Move clip-5.mp4 into a new directory ./data/input/